elazsyahranie/talkagram_v2_chat_service/README.md

 ### On migrations
 You would only need to edit your `prisma.schema` file, and then enter `npx prisma generate` to generate

+### On seeder
+Since the app also use Prisma to execute data seeders, you would need to execute `npx prisma db seed` to run seeders

 ## Guards
 Guards look similar to middlewares, but there are differences.
 Guards:
 - Runs after routing